 - Silence: If there’s a gap in the conversation, don’t rush to fill it.
 As an introvert you’re probably happy with gaps, allow the other person time to respond.

-- Enquiring: Adopt and enquiring mindset.
+- Enquiring: Adopt an enquiring mindset.
 You want to find out their perspective, there may be things for both of you to learn.

 - Anger: You may get an angry response, “why me”, “it’s unfair”, “you are xxx”, etc. That’s a normal response to bad news, be ready for it and don’t react being argumentative or going into combat mode.

-Avoidance seems easy, but rarely works.
-You’re either bottling things up and giving in, or the situation is continuing to fester while you avoid it.
+Avoidance seems easy, but rarely works, when it comes to handling difficult conversations.
+You’re either bottling things up and giving in, or the situation continues to fester while you avoid it (even if that’s only in your mind, which keeps getting distracted and feeling more negative.

 Use you introvert superpowers: You’re good at listening, questioning, seeing different views and probably at remaining dispassionate.
-These are useful skills when dealing with difficult conversations, use them rather than caving in.
+These are useful skills when dealing with difficult conversations, use them rather than avoiding and dwelling on “the dark side”.